iterative/dvc.org/content/docs/command-reference/exp/run.md

 the same steps as `make_checkpoint()` — please refer to that reference for details.

 Once this is setup, you can use `dvc exp run` to begin the experiment.
-You may interrupt this process manually (e.g. with Ctrl + `C`) if needed, and DVC will automatically [apply](/doc/command-reference/exp/apply) the last checkpoint to the <abbr>workspace</abbr> (overwriting any further changes done by the stage).
+When the process finishes or gets interrupted (e.g. with Ctrl + `C`), DVC will [apply](/doc/command-reference/exp/apply) the last checkpoint to the
+<abbr>workspace</abbr> (overwriting any further changes done by the stage).

-Simply `dvc exp run` again to continue.
+`dvc exp run` again will continue from this point (useful for interrupted runs).

-The `--rev` and `--reset` options also help you manage checkpoint experiment runs.
-The former lets you continue an experiment from a specific checkpoint (having made some changes to code, params, etc.).
-The latter restarts the whole process from scratch.
+Use `--reset` to roll-back the workspace to `HEAD` and restart the whole experiment.
+Alternatively, you can use `--rev` to continue from a specific (previous) checkpoint.

 Note that `dvc exp show` displays checkpoints with a special branching format.